High-efficiency Weak-trace-free Counterfactual Communication via Quantum Zeno Effect: Discussion

 In theory, the original protocol has the problem that some photons will enter the $D_f$ when $D_1$ or $D_0$ clicks for finite $M$ and $N$.
 The modified protocol has already solved the loophole of counterfactual by appending two series of inner cycles in the outer cycle.
 Whereas, we still set a detector $D_f$ to verify the counterfactuality of our implementation, which meanwhile can measure the imperfect interference in the inner cycles.
 In the case of logic 0, the photons are allowed to pass the inner cycle and are dropped in the upper part of the inner cycle, which means they will not be detected by $D_f$ theoretically.
 In the case of logic 1, the photons are blocked by Bob, so they can not enter the transmission channel.

 Specifically, in the experiment, the SNSPDs, $D_{f1}$ and $D_{f2}$, are placed at the end of each inner cycle as Fig.~\ref{fig:Layout}(a) shown to check whether the photons entering the transmission channel in practice.
 We consider the click of $D_{f1}$/$D_{f2}$ while $D_0$ ($D_1$) clicks simultaneously as a violation of counterfactual property.
-The coincident counts of $D_{f1}$/$D_{f2}$ and $D_0$ ($D_1$) are summed up as the detection rate of the $D_f$ for bit 0 (bit 1).
-The experimental results illustrates that the detection rate of $D_f$ is $0.17\%$ in average ($0.09\%$ for bit 0 and $0.25\%$ for bit 1 respectively) while the transmission rate achieved in our experiment is $74.2\%$ for logic 0 and $85.1\%$ for logic 1.
+The coincident counts of $D_{f1}$ / $D_{f2}$ and $D_0$ ($D_1$) are summed as the detection rate of $D_f$ for bit 0 (bit 1).
+This coincidence counts utilizes raw detection data without subtracting dark counts.
+This ensures the reported $D_f$ detection rate remains a conservative upper bound, explicitly accounting for potential background noise within the results.
+The experimental results illustrate that the detection rate of $D_f$ is $0.17\%$ in average ($0.09\%$ for bit 0 and $0.25\%$ for bit 1 respectively) while the transmission rate achieved in our experiment is $74.2\%$ for logic 0 and $85.1\%$ for logic 1.

 In our implementation of counterfactual communication, the high rate of $D_0$/$D_1$ while low detection of $D_f$s is achieved by the long cycle interferometers, which matches well with the theoretical protocol.
+The experimental success probabilities—$74.2\%$ for bit 0 and $85.1\%$ for bit 1—are only slightly lower than the theoretical targets of $75.0\%$ and $87.2\%$.
+This minor discrepancy is attributed to imperfect loss compensation.
+Although we compensate for the total measured path loss to be almost balanced across repeated MZI structures (see Sec.~\ref{compensation} for details), fabrication variances mean that individual MMIs exhibit unique loss profiles.
+This prevented perfect rebalancing, resulting in the small deviations between the experimental results and their theoretical counterparts.

 According to the transmission result of $D_0$/$D_1$ and $D_f$s, both for bit 0 and bit 1, no weak trace is left in the transmission channel while the information from Bob is carried by the particles in Alice.
 The channel capacity theory indicates that only one bit of information can be transmitted as the maximal data rate when one photon is transmitted in specific experimental conditions.
 Thus, the maximal data transmission of the classic channel with leaked $0.17\%$ photons in the transmission channel is 0.0017 bit per detection.
 However, we achieved 0.8 bit per detection with $D_0$ and $D_1$ on average.
 Thus, the real information transmission rate is significantly higher than 0.0017 bit per detection, which demonstrates the counterfactual property during our transmission.